openshift/openshift-azure/README.md

 1. **AAD Application / Service principal**.
 The deployed OpenShift cluster needs a valid AAD application and service principal to call back into the Azure API, and optionally in order to enable AAD authentication.
-   Application can be created using script `./hack/aad.sh app-create`.
+There are a few options here:

+   1. (Ask your Azure subscription administrator to) precreate a generic AAD application and service principal with secret and grant it *Contributor* access to the subscription.
+Record the service principal client ID and secret.
+Good enough to deploy OpenShift clusters, but AAD authentication won't work.

+   1. Automatically create an AAD application and service principal.
+Your Azure user will need *Contributor* and *User Access Administrator* roles, and your AAD will need to have *Users can register applications* enabled.

+   1. (Ask your Azure subscription administrator to) precreate a specific AAD application and service principal with secret.
+You can use `hack/aad.sh` to help with this process.
+For AAD authentication to work, the public hostname of the OpenShift cluster must match the AAD application created.
+      Record the service principal client ID and secret.

+   2. (optional) For AAD Web-UI sign-in integration to work we will need to have second AAD Web-App created, with callback url to OpenShift and right permissions enabled.
+      `hack/aad.sh` can help you to do so.

-   AAD Flow:
+      AAD WebApp Flow:
-   1. Create an application.
+      1. Create an application (you can use `hack/aad.sh` to create app with right permissions)
       2. Add `$AZURE_AAD_CLIENT_ID` variable with application ID to `env` file.
       3. Create the cluster. `create.sh` script will update your application with required details.
 This can be done manually with `./hack/aad.sh app-update`
       4. Get your application permissions approved by organization administrator.
       Without approval cluster will start, just login will not work.

   Once you have application with approved/granted permissions it can be re-used for all future clusters.